-Category 2018-2019 2017-2018 2016-2017 2015-2016 2014-2015 English

-Language Arts Learning Gains 67 63 62 63 N/A Mathematics Learning Gains 64 59 62 60 N/A

-Over the course of 5 years, learning gain data is available for four (4) of the five (5) years.
-Each year the results have been pretty consistent.
-Overall, during the past charter term ELA Learning Gains demonstrated gains with an improvement of 4% while Math also had an increase of 4%.
-Somerset Academy Village Charter Middle School made the improvement by in-depth data tracking, continuous progress monitoring, after school tutoring, BWSA testing, i-Ready, and administrative pullouts.
+Category 2018-2019 2017-2018 2016-2017 2015-2016 2014-2015 English Language Arts Learning Gains 69 71 51 56 N/A Mathematics Learning Gains 81 72 60 48 N/A by improving 20% in ELA and 12% in Math.
+Last year, Math Learning Gains continued to show large gains with an improvement of 9% while ELA had a slight dip of 2%.
+Somerset Village Academy made the improvement by in-depth data tracking, continuous progress monitoring, after school tutoring, BWSA testing, i-Ready, and administrative pullouts.
 Our administrative pullouts had our Principal, Assistant Principal, Curriculum Coaches, and ESE Specialist pulling small groups of students throughout the week to focus in on reading and math concerns.
 Moving forward, our school will continue the aforementioned measures.
 This includes our ESE and ESOL population.
 Based on the students IEP the SWD's are pulled out for reading and our math.
 In regard to our ESOL students we capture them through our push in and pull out methods.
 In addition, both groups also attend our before and after school tutoring as well as Saturday school tutoring.
 The mentioned instructional strategies have proven successful as evident by an increase in learning gains in reading and math on the 2018-2019 FSA.